jj230/jj230/sample-documentation/cybersecurity-incident-report-website-redirection.md

----
-description: Created during Google's Cybersecurity Course based on fictional information
----

 # Cybersecurity Incident Report: Website Redirection

+Created during Google's Cybersecurity Course.
 Based on the fictional dns & http log at the bottom of this page.

-Technical Answers
+### Technical Answers

 | Section 1: Identify the network protocol involved in the incident                                                                                                                                     |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |